-In the following article, we will discuss its uses, its mode of action, the side effects and any pertinent warnings.
+In the following article, we will discuss its uses, mode of action, the side effects, and any important warnings.

 Contents of this article:

 Here are some key points about Wellbutrin.
 More detail and supporting information is in the main article.

 - Wellbutrin does not act in the same way as other popular antidepressants

 - It was first discovered in 1969 and approved for use as an antidepressant in 1985

 - Some studies show that Wellbutrin might be useful in treating methamphetamine dependence

 - Side effects can include dizziness, rashes, and confusion